 The Federal Motor Carrier Safety Administration defines a bus as any motorized vehicle capable of carrying more than 10 passengers.
 Whether the vehicle is in the transportation business or not, they are still subject to federal safety regulations.
 The category includes school buses, large vans used for public transport, church buses, municipal transit buses, many airport shuttles, tour buses, trolleys, and interstate carriers like Greyhound buses.

 Before assuming you or your family are due any damages, consider the fact that these types of cases are not always open and shut.
 Bus companies and manufacturers are prepared to ensure passenger safety, and they will seek similar information to reduce the likelihood the company or their driver had any negligence.
-This can be a long, arduous journey, but our expert team of bus accident lawyers can provide immediate assistance to guiding you through this process.
-Here are a few claims you or your family can make against the bus company, the driver of the bus or other third parties involved:
+This can be a long, arduous journey, but our expert team of Houston bus accident lawyers can provide immediate assistance to guide you through this process.
+Here are a few claims you or your family can make against the bus company, the driver of the bus, or other third parties involved:

 It is important to seek an attorney who is an expert on federal, state, and municipal laws.
 The competency of the team allows you to focus on your recovery rather than the details of the complexity of the case.
 Your attorney should be listening intently and providing several options along the way, ensuring you have the highest level of preparation and leadership behind you.

-We are experienced Houston bus accident lawyers that have the skill and education needed to produce a competent legal strategy.
+We have experienced Houston bus accident lawyers that have the skill and education needed to produce a competent legal strategy.
 Attorneys with Sutliff & Stout will vehemently seek justice and maximum compensation.
 Our board-certified attorneys have helped clients recover compensation from these types of situations, allowing them to rebuild a better life after their accident.
 Call our office at (713) 987-7111 or complete our contact form today.